 - 3 hotel nights in Hong Kong

 Best of all, it’s easy to book yourself.
-This way you have complete control over your vacation!
+This way, you have complete control over your vacation!
 And there is always the option to extend your stay.
-Book hotel nights in either Singapore or Hong Kong either at the start or end of your cruise!
+Book hotel nights in Singapore or Hong Kong at the start or end of your cruise!

 5 nights Singapore + 12 night Thailand and Vietnam Cruise + 3 nights Hong Kong

-Spend 4 full days sightseeing in Singapore before starting your cruise.
-That means booking 5 nights at your chosen hotel.
+Spend four full days sightseeing in Singapore before starting your cruise.
+That means booking five nights at your chosen hotel.